HysteriaKa/p3_backend_java/README.md

 In your Database tool :
-Create a table `ocrental` and give privileges to a user named `ocuser` with password `ocuser` SQL script for creating the schema is available `ressources/sql/script.sql`
+Create a table `ocrental` and give privileges to a user named `ocuser` with password `ocuser` SQL script for creating the schema is available `ressources/sql/script.sql` Execut it and use the app to create a user.

 Or you can import the SQL file on the ZIP file and use all data by logging with `test@test.fr` and `123456` password.